AngelBorja/paylocity-api-challenge/Readme.md

 ### How to Run Locally
 #### Setting Required Variables
 This collection uses two required variables:
-- base: the root URL of the API (e.g., https://your-api.com/Prod)
+- base: the root URL of the API (e.g., "https://apiexamplemadeupsite.com/Prod")
-- Auth: the authentication token or API key (e.g., Bearer your-token) You can set these in two ways:
+- Auth: the authentication token or API key (e.g., Bearer "insert token here") You can set these in two ways:

  ###### Option 1: Set Variables Manually in Postman